sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-useful-information/supported-currencies/index.md

 - SGD
 - USD

+By default, the starting currency of the marketplace is set to USD.

-The marketplace currency can only be changed by a member of the Sharetribe team.
+Please note that changing the marketplace currency can only be done by a member of the Sharetribe team.
 If you wish to change your currency, please send us an email at help@sharetribe.com or a message through the chat widget in your Console, and let us know which currency you would like to use.

 ## What happens when the currency is changed